 How do I identify Aloe marlothii?

-That feature adds a robust appearance for the plant.
-Aloe marlothii further carry spines which are reddish brown in color.
+That feature adds a robust appearance to the plant.
+Aloe marlothii further carry spines that are reddish brown in color.

 One look care guide

 |Common Name||Mountain aloe |

 |Mature Size||maximum height of 8 feet – 10 feet |

 maximum width of 5 feet – 6 feet

 |Soil Type||Sandy, loamy|

 |Hardiness Zones||USDA hardiness zones 9a-11b|

 How do you take care of Aloe marlothii?

 When you grow them indoors, you need to grow them on a bright sunny windowsill where the plants can gain bright indirect sunlight.
 Further, expose them to light shade during the hottest parts of the day.
 Even if you grow them outdoors, you need to select a spot where they can gain full sunlight.